LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/interactionDetails.md

 If a user asks for a slot to be changed but the automation couldn't recognize the phrase the user used ("give me a different color" for example), it will send a fallback response.
 This could be something like "I'm sorry, I didn't understand.
 Can you try again?" for example.

+### Next Actions - Process User Response

+This enables you to add javscript code for processing user input _upon receiving the input_.

+This is useful for cleaning or normalizing user input, or even passing the data to an API.

+Use [built-in scripting functions](conversation-builder-conversation-builder-scripting-functions.html) to access variables and manipulate data.

 ### Code

-Javascript code can be utilized in the following areas:
+The Code panel allows you to add a script for the following options:

 * Pre-Process Code
 * Post-Process Code

+This enables you to add javscript code that executes _before or after_ the interaction runs.

+This is useful for any kind of build-up or tear-down that must take place.

-This will enable you to use [built-in scripting functions](conversation-builder-conversation-builder-scripting-functions.html) to access variables and manipulate data to expand your automation capabilities.
+Use [built-in scripting functions](conversation-builder-conversation-builder-scripting-functions.html) to access variables and manipulate data.